-Immediately after the end of the second semester of study (the first Spring Semester for the students that enroll in the Fall 2021 semester, and the first Fall Semester for the students that enroll in the Spring 2022 semester), students will be asked by the Chair of the Qualifying Examination Committee to rank order the challenge problem papers they have written in both PLBIO 512 and PLBIO 513.
-The Chair of the Qualifying Examination Committee, in consultation with the coordinators of these two tutorial courses, will choose one paper from those each student has submitted for the student to defend on the qualifying exam.
+Immediately after the end of the second semester of study (the first Spring Semester for the students that enroll in the Fall 2022 semester, and the first Fall Semester for the students that enroll in the Spring 2023 semester), students will be asked by the Chair of the Qualifying Examination Committee to select four of the challenge problem papers they have written in PLBIO 512 and PLBIO 513, and rank order the papers.
+The Chair of the Qualifying Examination Committee, in consultation with the coordinators of these two tutorial courses, will choose one paper (No. 1 ranked, if at all possible) from those each student has submitted for the student to defend on the qualifying exam.